planttheidea/react-windowed-list/README.md

 This component was originally forked from [ReactList](https://github.com/orgsync/react-list), so credit for the core functionality all goes to [orgsync](https://github.com/orgsync).
 I have re-architected it to be more modular, fixed some of the rendering issues, added additional options, and added code coverage.

 If you are migrating from `ReactList`, the only prop that has changed is `itemsRenderer`, which has been renamed to `containerRenderer`.
+The list itself now uses `PureComponent` instead of `Component` for optimized performance, so if you are relying on mutated props causing render updates, you may be impacted.
+The simple solution to that is to create new objects instead of mutating the current ones.

 ### Table of contents
 * [Installation](#installation)